awsdocs/aws-java-developer-guide-v2/doc_source/examples-iam-users.rst

 Listing Users
 =============

-To list the |IAM| users for your account, create a new :aws-java-class:`ListUsersRequest
+To list the |IAM| users for your account, create a new :aws-java-class-prev:`ListUsersRequest
 <services/iam/model/ListUsersRequest>` and pass it to the |iamclient|'s
 :methodname:`listUsers` method.
-You can retrieve the list of users by calling :methodname:`users` on the returned :aws-java-class:`ListUsersResponse
+You can retrieve the list of users by calling :methodname:`users` on the returned :aws-java-class-prev:`ListUsersResponse
 <services/iam/model/ListUsersResponse>` object.

 The list of users returned by :methodname:`listUsers` is paged.
 You can check to see there are more